-Join Cuban Pioneers for our classic annual trip for the Cuban celebration of May International Workers’ Day, by far the biggest celebration in Cuba, and something somewhere in between a Soviet-era parade and a classic Latin American carnival.
+Join YPT for our classic annual combo trip for the Cuban celebration of May International Workers’ Day, by far the biggest celebration in Cuba, and something somewhere in between a Soviet-era parade and a classic Latin American carnival.

-Plus, our specialist FARC tour of Colombia that takes us through the capital Bogota to the former cocaine capital of Medellín, and finally the colonial town of Cartagena, with us checking out a whole host of FARC related stuff, indigenous peoples, and stunning nature for this epic combo tour.
+We also include our specialist FARC tour of Colombia that takes us through the capital Bogota to the former cocaine capital of Medellin, and finally the colonial town of Cartagena, with us checking out a whole host of FARC related stuff, indigenous peoples, and stunning nature for this epic combo tour.

 For those of you that have seen May Day in the DPRK this is something completely different!
 The whole of Havana (and Cuba) take the day off to dance through the streets with their work parties listening to Latin-themed revolutionary music extolling the greatness of Fidel, Che, and Chavez, whilst the ruling Communist Party elite look down at us from the balcony.
 This is the time to be in Cuba, and a truly amazing once in a lifetime experience.
 We will also visit the towns of Cienfuegos and Trinidad, as well as the Che Mausoleum in Santa Clara.

 The tour is accompanied by YPT’s local Cuban guide, as well as a western guide, and we also incorporate the much more relaxed environment that Cuba offers us by giving ample time for free exploration as well as providing a great chance to party the night away as much as you wish.